YasminReiis/recommender-system-ml/README.md

-# Sistema de Recomendação ML
+# ML Recommendation System

-Projeto simples feito só no GitHub.
+Simple project built only on GitHub.

-## O que faz
+## What it does
-- Simula recomendações por usuário
+- Simulates recommendations per user

-## Arquivos
+## Files
 - main.py
 - model.py
 - data.csv